Search Intensifies For Missing 3-Year-Old Mariah Woods As Social Media Rumors Swirl

-Missing North Carolina 3-year-old Mariah Woods vanished seemingly without a trace from her home in Jacksonville late Sunday night.
+Missing North Carolina three-year-old Mariah Woods vanished seemingly without a trace from her home in Jacksonville late Sunday night.
 That was the last time the toddler was seen by her mother’s boyfriend; the bright-eyed little girl was officially reported missing to authorities mere hours later on Monday morning.
-The current working theory is that 3-year-old Mariah Woods was stolen or otherwise from the home she shared with her mother Kristy Woods and mother’s boyfriend, despite there being no indications of forced entry (the home’s back door was, however, unlocked) – both local authorities and the FBI have become involved in the search for the toddler, although (as CBS News reports), father Alex Woods disputes the validity of his child’s mother’s claims.
+The current working theory is that three-year-old Mariah Woods was stolen or otherwise from the home she shared with her mother Kristy Woods and mother’s boyfriend, despite there being no indications of forced entry (the home’s back door was, however, unlocked) – both local authorities and the FBI have become involved in the search for the toddler, although (as CBS News reports), father Alex Woods disputes the validity of his child’s mother’s claims.

 According to her father Alex, it’s highly unlikely that Mariah Woods could have been taken from her home without detection.

-“Someone just walked right up in there, grabbed the 3-year-old out of the bed and she didn’t cry, she didn’t scream?
+“Someone just walked right up in there, grabbed the three-year-old out of the bed and she didn’t cry, she didn’t scream?
 Nobody heard anything?
 Four people in the house, two adults and two kids someone just comes up and snatches the baby and walks out?”

-What’s more, 3-year-old Mariah reportedly suffers from an “orthopedic leg problem” that makes walking difficult for her, which means that she likely wouldn’t have wandered out of the home of her own free will.
+What’s more, three-year-old Mariah reportedly suffers from an “orthopedic leg problem” that makes walking difficult for her, which means that she likely wouldn’t have wandered out of the home of her own free will.
 Her personality, adds family members, would likely have prevented the toddler from voluntarily leaving with a stranger.

 Local investigators have kept details of the troubling case close to their chests, with Onslow County Sheriff Hans Miller refusing to publicly state how he believes little Mariah Woods went missing in the first place.
 However, authorities have publicly refused to rule out any theories regarding the little girl’s vanishing.
 According to Miller, neither he nor his department is willing to rule anything out, adding that the cumulative focus is to bring Mariah back.